webplatform/docs/css/properties/padding-bottom/index.md

 {{Page_Title}}
 {{Flags
-|Content=Broken Links, Examples Best Practices
+|Content=Examples Best Practices
 |Checked_Out=Yes
 |Editorial notes=see padding; also verify and then fix "initial value" to "browser-dependent" on padding-*
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The <code>padding-bottom</code> CSS property of an element sets the [[css/properties/padding|padding]] space required below an element.
-The padding area is the space between the content of the element and its border.
-Negative values are not allowed.}}
+{{Summary_Section|The <code>padding-bottom</code> is an optional CSS property of an element that sets the [[css/properties/padding|padding]] space required below an element.
+The padding area is the space between an element and its border.
+Negative values are not allowed but decimal values are permitted.
+The element size is treated as fixed, and the content of the element shifts toward the center as padding is increased.
+Negative values are not permitted.}}
 {{CSS Property
 |Initial value=0
-|Applies to=All elements (except table-*-group, table-row and table-column)
+|Applies to=All elements (except table-*-group, table-row and table-column, br)
 |Inherited=No
 |Media=visual
-|Computed value=the percentage as specified or the absolute length
+|Computed value=the percentage as specified or the element's absolute length
 |Animatable=Yes
 |CSS percentages=refer to [[css/properties/width|width]] of closest block-level ancestor
 |Values={{CSS Property Value